 - Sales workflow

-- Image galleries (with rotating images, lightboxes, etc.)
+- Image galleries (including rotating images, lightboxes, etc.)

-- Language translation plugins (e.g. you can instantly change your site’s content from English to Spanish)
+- Language translation (e.g. you can instantly change all content on your site from English to German)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

 - Customer interactivity – contest, live chat, currency conversion, etc.

 - Detect broken links and send you reports

 - Redirect visitors from certain pages to other pages on your site or other websites